-So-called ‘business’ hold-over and business asset disposal relief (formerly entrepreneurs’ relief), are dealt with in the Hold-over relief and Entrepreneurs' relief ― trusts guidance notes.
+So-called ‘business’ hold-over and business asset disposal relief (formerly entrepreneurs’ relief), are dealt with in the Hold-over relief and Business asset disposal relief (entrepreneurs’ relief) ― trusts guidance notes.

 Except where noted otherwise, these reliefs are available both to personal representatives and to trustees.
 For brevity, this note omits any further reference to personal representatives except where such reliefs specifically do not apply or are not available to them.